pauldmccarthy/fsleyes/userdoc/customising.rst

 This page contains details on customising various aspects of FSLeyes.

-If you are a Python developer, and want to develop custom plugins for FSLeyes, check out the page on :ref:`plugins <fsleyes_plugins>`.
+.. note:: If you are a Python developer, and want to develop custom plugins
+          for FSLeyes, check out the page on :ref:`plugins <fsleyes_plugins>`.

 .. _customising_fsleyes_settings_directory: